CanDKD/SV_Multi_Search/README.md

 ## Accessing the Tool
 To access this tool:

+1. click on the SVENMultiSearch.html file in the SV_Multi_Search repository
-1. select and copy the code
+2. with the '<> Code' tab selected, select and copy the code
-2. paste it into a text editor (I use Notepad)
+3. paste it into a text editor (I use Notepad)
+4. save the file with an .html extension

+OR

+1. click on the SVENMultiSearch.html file in the SV_Multi_Search repository
+2. with the '<> Code' tab selected, click on the 'Raw' button
+3. the raw file will open in your browser
-3. save the file with an .html extension
+4. right-click in the open window and save the file with an .html extension

 ## Issues
 While this tool works just fine when opened with Chrome and Firefox, the 'Click Here to Delete Tabs for Previous Multi-Searches' button does not function in Microsoft Internet Explorer or Microsoft Edge.
 You must 'Allow Pop-up Windows' in IE and Edge for all 10 tabs to appear.